mbharti321/javascript-code-examples/object/readme-object.md

 ### object with function(class)

 ### Real world object example
+1. package.json
-1. User object
+2. User object
-2. Product object
+3. Product object
-3. Character object
+4. Character object
-4. API response object
+5. API response object
-5. Settings object
+6. Settings object

-### JSON:JavaScript Object Notation
+### JSON: JavaScript Object Notation
 - for apis
 - Play ground: [Joke API](https://sv443.net/jokeapi/v2/)

 <!-- Task for the day -->
+# Task
-1. Get 20/30 jokes(any form) from jokeapi and get counts of all categories jokes.
+1. Get 20 or 30 jokes(any form) from jokeapi and get counts of all categories jokes.
     - Output:
   `{'Programming': 7, 'Misc': 2, 'Dark': 5, 'Pun': 8, 'Spooky': 4, 'Christmas': 9}`

   - Tips: Check how to get response from an api using node